rubygems/rfcs/text/0000-bundler-version-locking.md

 # Unresolved questions

 There are many quality-of-life things that could be added, like telling users if they're relying on an outdated Bundler version, but I feel this can be added after the fact.

+Things I want to figure out:

+1. If the version it needs is found, should it still print a message explaining what version was ran and which was switched to?
+Or should it avoid printing anything unless there's a problem?
+   - In theory, passing `--verbose` includes this, because the first line from `bundle install --verbose` is `Running `bundle install --verbose` with bundler 2.0.2`